What To Do In Fairbanks, Alaska (13 Top Things)

 Aurora Bar at Chena Hot Springs

 Located 56 miles northeast of Fairbanks is the Chena Hot Springs Resort.
+A visit here is definitely one of the best things to do in Fairbanks!
 The drive takes you through the beautiful Chena Recreation Area with lots of camping and hiking options.

 We personally stopped en route to the resort to hike the Angel Rocks trail, which is beautiful and highly recommended by us.